vesla0x1/reentrancy-analyzer/README.md

 - Location: [`./dist/clober-exploit.zip`](./dist/clober-exploit.zip)
 - Contents: Fully prepared Foundry project for the Clober exploit, including all dependencies in `lib/` and a replay test.

-**How to use:**
-1. Start the backend and frontend as described in **Quick Start** below.
-2. Open the web application at [http://localhost:3000](http://localhost:3000).
-3. Click **"Choose ZIP file"** and select `dist/clober-exploit.zip`.
-4. Click **"Analyze Project"**.
-5. Explore the vulnerability findings and interactive call graph.

-This is the fastest way to see the analyzer in action.

 ## Analyzing the Clober DEX Exploit

 The repository includes the actual vulnerable Clober contracts for testing: